aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

   REST
 ```

 API category supports GraphQL and REST endpoints.
-In this tutorial, we will create our backend data on GraphQL, which uses AWS AppSync under the hood.
+In this tutorial, we will create our backend on GraphQL, which uses AWS AppSync under the hood.
 {: .callout .callout--info}

 When you select `GraphQL` as the service type, the CLI offers you options to create a schema.
 A schema defines the data model for your GraphQL backend.

 Select *Single object with fields* when prompted *What best describes your project?*.
 This option will create a GraphQL backend data model which we can modify and use in our app:

 ```console
 ?
 Provide API name: fancytodos